ned14/status-code/Readme.md

 ### Quick synthesis of a custom status code domain for any arbitrary enumeration type:

 Defining a custom status code domain requires writing a lot of tedious boilerplate.
-End users Jesse Towner suggested a simplified declarative API so arbitrary enumeration types can be wrapped into a custom status code domain with a minimum of effort.
+End user Jesse Towner suggested a simplified declarative API so arbitrary enumeration types can be wrapped into a custom status code domain with a minimum of effort.

 Note that this support requires a minimum of C++ 14 in the compiler.
 It is not defined if in C++ 11.

-<pre><code class="c++">
+<pre><code class="c++">// This is some third party enumeration type
-// This is some third party enumeration type enum class AnotherCode : size_t
+enum class AnotherCode : size_t
 {
   success1,